vikramaH/links/Using Google Colab.md

 14-10-2025

+At its core, Google Colab is a cloud-based Jupyter Notebook service.
+Colab eliminates one of the biggest challenges in data science: environment setup.
+With no installation required, learners and professionals can start coding immediately.

+===> The first time I met Google’s Colab was when we searched for a serverless solution to train our models.
+Until that point, our models were of a smaller size which enabled us to train them on our local machines.

 **Getting Started with Google Colab**
 1. Go to the Google Colab website colab.research.google(dot)com and sign in with your Google account.
 2. Click on the "New Notebook" button to create a new notebook.